 Check ALL PRIVILEGES, and click Make Changes.

 Now, all set.
 Database name, Database User, and Password, all are created.
-Keep these details saved in a notepad.
+Keep these details saved in notepad.

-Note: You can create the database using above method while the files are being uploaded through FileZilla.
+Note: You can create the database using the above method while the files are being uploaded through FileZilla.
 This way, you can save time because while files are uploaded, it’s good to complete this task meanwhile.

 Let’s see how: